isc-projects/stork/doc/dev/devel.rst

 The isolated volumes are cleaned up on the ``down`` command.

 It needs to be considered whether all volumes should be isolated by default.
-Currently, only volumes that are expected to change are isolated.
-This allows the developer to spot if something is modified unexpectedly.
+Currently, only the volumes that are expected to be modified during the test are isolated.
+This allows the developer to spot unexpected modifications.

 Update Packages in System Tests
 -------------------------------